 (2) File with the Department of Planning and Development, by hand delivery or by certified mail, postage prepaid, a properly completed, tax-certified Form B, two or more paper copies, full size (the exact number being determined by the Department of Planning and Development), and an electronic copy in .PDF or other acceptable format of the plan to the Department of Planning and Development and pay the fee as required by the current fee schedule.

-(3) Attend next regular meeting of the Planning Board or another meeting if such is so arranged to present plans.
+(3) Attend the next regular meeting of the Planning Board or another meeting if such is so arranged to present plans.

 (4) Be held responsible for any engineering fees incurred by the Planning Board in its review of the plan.
 The Board or the Planning Agent may require a deposit to the Town sufficient to pay the projected cost of these charges.